sunfishcode/origin-studio/README.md

 This inserts three lines to the top of src/main.rs:
- - `#![no_std]`, which disables the use of Rust's standard library implementation, since origin-studio provides its own implementation that using rustix and origin.
+ - `#![no_std]`, which disables the use of Rust's standard library implementation, since Origin Studio provides its own implementation that using rustix and origin.
- - `#![no_main]`, which tells Rust to disable its code that calls the user's `main` function, since `origin-studio` will be handling that.
+ - `#![no_main]`, which tells Rust to disable its code that calls the user's `main` function, since Origin Studio will be handling that.
  - `origin_studio::no_problem!()` inserts code to set up a Rust panic handler, and optionally a global allocator (with the "alloc" feature).

 > cargo run --quiet

-This runs the program, which will be started by origin, prints "Hello, world!" using origin-studio's `println!` macro, which uses origin-studio's `std::io::stdout()` and `std::io::Write` and `rustix-futex-sync`'s `Mutex` to do the locking, and `rustix` to do the actual I/O system call, and ends the program, using origin.
+This runs the program, which will be started by origin, prints "Hello, world!" using Origin Studio's `println!` macro, which uses Origin Studio's `std::io::stdout()` and `std::io::Write` and `rustix-futex-sync`'s `Mutex` to do the locking, and `rustix` to do the actual I/O system call, and ends the program, using origin.